 As a one-person-venture offering Holistic Horsemanship training for people and their own horses in East Sussex, it aimed to bring more understanding of horses and higher standards of horsemanship in all aspects of equestrian – or horse-related activities.

-Horses come in for training for various skills from riding to equine therapy and remedial behaviour training, too.
-People follow the programme to help improve their skills in all equestrian pursuits, whether hacking, jumping or dressage.
+Horses come in for training for various skills from riding to draft work, equine therapy or remedial behaviour training.
+People follow the programme to help improve their skills in all equestrian pursuits, whether hacking, jumping, dressage or working in harness.